chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/syrngeLoaded.jpg)

-The entire assembled device can be placed in the rat cage, with a filtered cover on the top.
+The entire assembled device can be placed in the rat cage.
+A filtered cover  can be placed on the top (not shown).
 ![] (images/inRatCage.jpg)